Qatar Facts

 New Airport and SeaPort: The new international airport in Doha cost about 11 billion US Dollars.
 A new deepsea port will be added to the Qatar infrastructure too.

 New Hotels: Many new hotels were to house the many visitors for the Worldcup.
-Alcohol is only allowed to be consumed in some five-star hotels and alcoholic drinks are only allowed for special guests at the 2022 Worldcup.
+Alcohol is only allowed to be consumed in some five-star hotels and alcoholic drinks were only allowed for special guests at the 2022 Worldcup.

 Lusail City - image by satheesh madh/shutterstock.comLusail City